1. Updates on resumption of Arts Activities in MOE Schools

 3. NAC’s Support for the Arts Sector

-For the latest information and advisories relevant to the arts and culture sector, please refer to the NAC website here.
+Artists/arts groups can resume rehearsals, recordings, training classes and live performances (limited capacities) with safe distancing measures in place.
+For more information on the advisories relevant to the arts and culture sector, please refer to the NAC website here.